Struct PublishInput

 pub fn message_deduplication_id(&self) -> Option<&str>

-Every message must have a unique MessageDeduplicationId, which is a token used for deduplication of sent messages.
-If a message with a particular MessageDeduplicationId is sent successfully, any message sent with the same MessageDeduplicationId during the 5-minute deduplication interval is treated as a duplicate.
+• Every message must have a unique MessageDeduplicationId, which is a token used for deduplication of sent messages within the 5 minute minimum deduplication interval.

-If the topic has ContentBasedDeduplication set, the system generates a MessageDeduplicationId based on the contents of the message.
-Your MessageDeduplicationId overrides the generated one.
+• If the topic has a ContentBasedDeduplication set, your MessageDeduplicationId overrides the generated one.

 pub fn message_group_id(&self) -> Option<&str>